mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/app-development.md

 tags: ["app", "model", "modeler", "team", "test", "debug", "offline", "custom code"]
 ---

-## 1 How does Mendix support the different developer profiles? {#developer-profiles}
+## 1 How does Mendix Support the Different Developer Profiles? {#developer-profiles}

 The Mendix platform is designed for a variety of app developers.
 From business oriented developers without any software development skills to very experienced technical oriented developers with extensive software development skills and programming experience.